mattermost/docs/source/scale/performance-monitoring.rst

 *Available in legacy Mattermost Enterprise Edition E20*

 Performance monitoring support enables a Mattermost server to track system health for large Enterprise deployments through integrations with `Prometheus <https://prometheus.io/>`__ and `Grafana <https://grafana.org/>`__.
 These integrations support data collection from several Mattermost servers, which is particularly useful if you're running Mattermost `in high availability mode </scale/high-availability-cluster.html>`__.
+Once you're tracking system health, you can `set up performance alerts </scale/performance-alerting.html>`__ on your Grafana dashboard.

 .. note::